leeboardtools/gnucashjgnash/readme.md

     - Semi-monthly transactions are converted to two separate transactions.
     - End of month transactions are treated as month transactions.
 The number of days from the end of the month is lost.
     - Reinvested dividends are not supported (they require 2 transactions, but the jGnash Reminder class only supports 1).
-    - The last date is not transferred, so make sure your GnuCash database is up to date before transferring.
+    - The last date is not transferred directly, so it's best to make sure your GnuCash database is up to date before transferring.
     - Reminders are only generated for scheduled transactions that have a template transaction.
     - The 'except on weekends' setting is currently ignored, for the end of month it's always set to the last valid day of the month.